DerCooleVonDem/CoreAPI/README.md

 For more information, see the [Scoreboard API Documentation](src/scoreboard/README.md).

-### Unit Test API

-The Unit Test API provides a comprehensive testing framework specifically designed for PocketMine-MP plugin development.
-It includes:

-- **NEW**: PocketMine-MP specific mock objects (MockPlayer, MockServer, MockPluginManager)
-- **NEW**: Specialized assertions for testing forms, commands, permissions, and player interactions
-- **NEW**: Test suites and runners with detailed reporting
-- **NEW**: Built-in `/test` command for running tests in-game or console
-- **NEW**: 100% API coverage with 80+ comprehensive tests across all systems
-- Test organization with suites and automatic discovery
-- Colorized output with execution times and failure details

-**🎯 Complete Test Coverage**: All CoreAPI systems are thoroughly tested with unit tests, integration tests, and performance tests.
-See [Test Documentation](tests/README.md) for details.

-For more information, see the [Unit Test API Documentation](src/test/README.md).

 ### Examples

 The plugin includes examples of how to use the APIs, including demonstrations of the new improved APIs.